Use what talents you possess: the woods would be very silent if no birds sang there except those that sang best.

 Disability & Public Health

 Improving the Health of People with Disabilities

 through State-Based Health Programs

 The New Hampshire Disability and Public Health project (DPH) is a collaboration between the Institute on Disability at the University of New Hampshire and the New Hampshire Division of Public Health Services.
 The overarching goal of the collaboration is to promote and maximize health, prevent chronic disease, improve emergency preparedness and increase the quality of life among people with disabilities.
-Project activities will focus on infusing disability components into existing public health programs and activities or supporting existing public health and disability programs and activities.
+Project activities focus on infusing disability components into existing public health programs and activities or supporting existing public health and disability programs and activities.

 The New Hampshire Disability & Public Health project is funded by a three-year, $900,000 grant from the Centers for Disease Control and Prevention.